AltaArts/SourceTab--Prism-Plugin/Docs/Doc-FileNaming.md

 ![Mods Example](DocsImages/mods_example.png)

 **NOTE:** This will not edit the file's Metadata, so the original file name will still exist in the file.
-In addition, the orginal file name will be included with any Metadata sidecar files generated.
+In addition, the original file name will be included with any Metadata sidecar files generated.

 <br>